A Handful of Lust, from It's a Mad World series, 2016. .

 We'll Build This City on Art and Love

-My 2014 series is entitled We'll Build This City on Art and Love, a spin off the eighties song We'll Build This City on Rock 'n' Roll.
-The title takes on both a serious and sarcastic connotation, with the simple straightforward meaning of re-building cities, minds, and beliefs that have been destroyed / deconstructed due to corruption and dogmatic, hypocritical ideologies.
+We'll Build This City on Art and Love (2014/2015), a spin-of from the eighties song We'll Build This City on Rock 'n' Roll, is a title that takes on both a serious and sarcastic connotation, with the simple straightforward meaning of re-building cities, minds, and beliefs that have been destroyed / deconstructed due to corruption and dogmatic, hypocritical ideologies.
 Most titles of paintings are a twist on chapters from Lewis Carrol's books Alice in Wonderland, The Hunting of the Snark, etc. Each title gives humor to an otherwise grave issue.
 By highlighting issues like corruption, bribery, delayed government projects, and other issues considered taboo, like love and marriage in the Muslim world, the series is a cry for peace both in the region and within ourselves.

 Popcornographic (2013), as a title, stemmed from my daughter's innocent response to the shut down of my It's a Man's World show in March 2012.
 Why Popcornographic?
 The title is my daughter's childish word, but it makes a mockery of the authorities' definition of “pornography”, a word they used when referring to my work.
 Furthermore, each title of each artwork in this new series is an analogy of some form of literary masterpiece, be it book or painting.
 I've chosen these specific titles because they belong to books that were banned at some point, or because their subject matter relates to my message, or because – quite simply – they're funny, cheeky, and enlighten with humor.
 The topics that Popcornographic deals with are all considered taboo in the Middle East, whether it is tackling the ramifications of subjective censorship or the disturbing phenomenon of child marriages or even the art of tattoos on Arab skin.